-Bisected by the Trans-Canada Hwy (Victoria Ave, at this point), the provincial capital is by default the primary destination of visitors to Saskatchewan.
-Although there's some heady rivalry with her handsome bigger brother, Saskatoon, 230km to the north, this prairie queen has come far since her days as a hunting ground for the Cree, who called her Wascana, or 'pile of bones.'
+On the Trans-Canada Hwy, the provincial capital is by default the primary destination of visitors to Saskatchewan.
+There's heady rivalry with Saskatoon, the attractive city 230km to the north, ever since it was a hunting ground for the Cree, who called Regina Wascana (Pile of Bones).

-Leafy parks make the capital a pleasant place to be: the Wascana Centre and Victoria Park, presided over by the elegant Hotel Saskatchewan are great spots to sit and ponder.
-You can walk to most areas of interest, including the gentrified Cathedral Village and the up-and-coming Regina Warehouse District, although on game days, the town's sole focus is on the Roughriders football team.
+Leafy parks make the capital a pleasant place to be: the Wascana Centre and Victoria Park are great spots to sit and ponder.
+Other highlights include the gentrified Cathedral Village and the up-and-coming Regina Warehouse District, although on game days, the town's sole focus is on the Roughriders football team.

-Regina's capital status and ties to transportation have given rise to some satisfying restaurants, bars and comfortable accommodations.
-These and location combined make Regina a good base from which to explore southern Saskatchewan and an appropriate place for a sojourn as you cross the Canadian interior.
+Regina has good restaurants, bars and comfortable accommodations.
+These, combined with its location, make it a good base from which to explore southern Saskatchewan, and an appropriate place for a sojourn as you cross the Canadian interior.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Regina.